MarketSquare/robotframework-tidy/docs/source/configuration/index.rst

     *** Settings ***
     Library    Collections

-You can also disable formatting in whole section if you put ``# robotidy: off`` in section header:
+You can also disable the formatting in whole section if you put ``# robotidy: off`` in section header:

 .. code-block:: robotframework